krits29/PyTorch/Part1.md

 For `y`, the gradient of `a` with respect to `y` would be `tensor(3)`.

 And for `z`, the gradient of `a` with respect to `z` would be `tensor(1)`.

+# Numpy
+Numpy is an open source library using in Python for mathematical and scientific computing.
+It's also known for efficiency and optimized operations on large arrays with multiple dimensions.
+Numpy also supports a bunch of libraries (ex: Pandas, Matplotlib, OpenCV).

+PyTorch incorporates Numpy along with all the other libraries it uses.

+Make sure to import Numpy by saying `import numpy as np` at the top of the code.